Store Hours

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it should even out as time passes.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Be sure to read your seed packet for details.
+If you start plants later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 Utilize greenhouses to grow herbs and vegetables.
 Native plants like cacti, succulents, and other hardy desert shrubs will grow outside with ease.
-Other beloved garden vegetables love the heat, like cucumbers, peppers, squash, and tomatoes.
+Other beloved garden vegetables love the heat, like tomatoes, squash, peppers, and cucumbers.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers, both annuals and perennials, are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.
+However, many spring flowers are sensitive to that much sun and heat, so research to find varieties that can handle the weather before planting outdoors.

 Start Seeds Indoors